Early Breast Cancer Treatment

 Treatment after surgery for early breast cancer (systemic therapy, adjuvant therapy)

 Most people have drug therapies after surgery to lower the risk of breast cancer recurrence.
-It’s not common to have surgery as the only treatment for early or locally advanced breast cancer.
+It’s uncommon to have surgery as the only treatment for early or locally advanced breast cancer.

 Drug therapies for early and locally advanced breast cancers include: